level2-gis/gisportal/README.md

 ## Thumbnail images

 gisportal uses thumbnail images for client and project display.
+Images should be in 3:2 proportions, for example 300 px width X 200 px height.
 Copy images to assets/img/clients and assets/img/projects folder with client or project name as it is in database in PNG format.

 ## Support